-- Another reason for Discovery is to learn enough about the prospect’s expectations so you can personalize your demo.
+- Another reason for sales Discovery is to learn enough about the prospect’s expectations so you can personalize your demo.
 Disco demos prohibit you from taking the time to position your demo in a way that speaks directly to their unique business challenges.

 A discrete Discovery meeting provides enough time to build a stronger relationship and get all the info you need.
 Moreover, you’ll have plenty of time to digest the insights from the meeting to plan and practice your demo.